 The freezer is your friend when it comes to quick and easy dinners on school nights.
 You might even want to set aside one day of the week (possibly the weekend) for prepping meals for the remainder of the week.
 That way, you don’t have to worry what’s for dinner when schedules fill up.
 Just pull out of the freezer and heat.

 It’s also a good idea to double recipes.
 That way, you can enjoy one half when it’s done cooking and save the rest for another, busier day.
-Tortellini with broccoli pesto and macaroni and cheese are delicious, hearty options to halve and saved for later.
-Plus, they can be amped up with extra (hidden) veggies like courgettes, onions, carrots or cauliflower.
+Tortellini with broccoli pesto and mac and cheese are delicious, hearty options to halve and saved for later.
+Plus, they can be amped up with extra (hidden) veggies like zucchini, onions, carrots or cauliflower.
 Shh, don’t tell the kids!
-Looking for something more adventurous?
-Give these beef, vegetable and manchego empanadas a whirl.
-They can be stored in the freezer and baked again later, ideal as a post-practice snack or for entertaining unexpected guests.